YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOCCPPID
 --------------

-NOCCPPID, Cannot find CCP process ID
+NOCCPPID, Cannot find CCP process id

 CCE Error: This indicates that a CCE DUMP did not complete because it could not find a process with the name for the CCP.